gchq/gaffer-doc/docs/development-guide/rest-api-sketches.md

 ## Creating cardinality values over JSON

-When adding or updating a cardinality object over the rest api, you specify the vertex values to add to the sketch.
+When adding or updating a cardinality object over the REST API, you specify the vertex values to add to the sketch.
 This is done by either using the `offers` field with `HyperLogLogPlus`, or the `values` field with `HllSketch`.
 The HyperLogLog object is then instantiated and updated with the values.
 The object can then be serialised and stored in the datastore.